michaelip2/michaelip2.github.io/_posts/2018-01-01-social-security-administration-name-interactive-dashboard.md

 <p><strong>Male name trends from 1910 to 2015</strong>:</p>
 <p><img src="https://raw.githubusercontent.com/michaelip2/michaelip2.github.io/master/images/1910%20-%202015%20male%20Name.gif" /></p>
 <p><u>Questions concieved after project</u>:</p>
-<p>1) What internal or external factors affected the rise and fall of a name's popularity?</p>
+<p>1) What internal or external factors determine the rise and fall of a name's popularity?</p>
 <p>An example being is the name Linda and Mary during 1947 for which Linda became the most popular name with an 86% overall state coverage while the name Mary persists with a 14% overall state coverage as represented by seven states.</p>
 <p><img src="https://raw.githubusercontent.com/michaelip2/michaelip2.github.io/master/images/1947%20female%20us.png"/></p>
 <p>Was there a prominent cultural figure that influenced new and budding parents to consider Linda and Mary among the list of prospective names for their newborn?</p>